Wal-Mart selling Apple's iPhone 5 at big discount

-SAN FRANCISCO (Reuters) - Wal-Mart Stores Inc said on Friday that it began selling Apple Inc’s flagship iPhone 5 smartphone at a big discount in thousands of its stores.
+SAN FRANCISCO, Dec 14 (Reuters) - Wal-Mart Stores Inc said on Friday that it began selling Apple Inc’s flagship iPhone 5 smartphone at a big discount in thousands of its stores.

 Wal-Mart said it is selling the 16 GB Apple iPhone 5 for $127, versus an original price of $189.97.
 The price is valid with a two-year contract from wireless carriers Verizon, Sprint and AT&T, the retailer added.

-Wal-Mart said it is also selling the 16 GB iPhone 4S and the 16 GB iPad with Retina display and WiFi at discounts.
+Wal-Mart said it is also selling the 16 GB iPhone 4S and the 16 GB fourth generation iPad with Retina display and WiFi at discounts.

 The offers will be available for 30 days in about 3,000 of Wal-Mart’s stores, which were not identified.
 They are not available online, according to the retailer.